abdulvahapmutlu/loan-prediction-analysis/README.md

 The best parameters were identified and used to retrain the models for optimal performance.

 ## Evaluation

 The models were evaluated using the following metrics:

-- Accuracy
+Accuracy: Measures the proportion of correctly predicted instances out of the total instances.
-- Precision
+Precision: Measures the proportion of true positive predictions out of the total predicted positives.
-- Recall
+Recall: Measures the proportion of true positive predictions out of the total actual positives.
-- F1 Score
+F1 Score: Harmonic mean of precision and recall, providing a balance between the two metrics.
-- ROC AUC
+ROC AUC: Measures the ability of the model to distinguish between classes, with a higher value indicating better performance.

-Confusion matrices and ROC curves were plotted for the models with the best parameters.
+Confusion matrices and ROC curves were plotted for the models with the best parameters to visually represent the performance.

 ## Conclusion

 This project demonstrates the end-to-end process of building a machine learning model, from data preprocessing to model evaluation.
 The Random Forest and Gradient Boosting classifiers showed promising results with high accuracy and AUC scores.
 Best classifier for this project is the Random Forest.

 ## Usage